 IASB Reference: 707.05; 707.05-R(1)

-Financial records of the school district are maintained in accordance with Generally Accepted Accounting Principles (GAAP) as required or modified by law.
-School district monies are received and expended from the appropriate fund and/or account.
-The funds and accounts of the school district will include but not be limited to:
+Financial records of the district are maintained in accordance with Generally Accepted Accounting Principles (GAAP) as required or modified by law.
+District monies are received and expended from the appropriate fund and/or account.
+The funds and accounts of the district will include, but not be limited to:

 GOVERNMENTAL FUND TYPE